zakali22/cuberto-react-clone/README.md

-# Cuberto site in React - still WIP 👍
+# Cuberto site in React and Typescript